The author is not beholden to any company, lobby group, or government. *

 It may be claimed that wind turbines attract lightning.
 This is true to some extent; lightning will tend to strike anything that sticks up higher than anything else in the vicinity – hence the advice of not standing in an open field in a thunder storm.
 It is conceivable that the presence of wind turbines will very slightly increase the number of lightning strikes (because a slightly lower voltage build-up will be required to produce a strike over the slightly shorter distance from cloud to ground).
 But, so long as the towers stop the lightning strikes from causing a fire, what harm is there in this?

-Interestingly, I don't think anyone likes the look of a line of power pylons.
+I suspect that few people like the look of a line of power pylons.
 Wind farm construction requires the construction of a transmission line to take the power from the wind farm to the nearest point at which it can be fed into the main power grid.

 Trees and other native vegetation have been removed from some ridges to allow the building of turbines and the access roads.
 At one time many Australians would have thought the removal of trees from land a step forward and an improvement, but I think that time is long past; most Australians now would prefer that trees be left in place.